FAZuH/siak-update-tracker/README.md

 In root of the repository, run `uv run warlock war`.

-For `war` mode, copy `courses-example.json` to `courses.json` and fill in the required fields. `war` searches for courses and professors by checking keywords that **contains** the course name and professor name.
+For `war` module, copy `courses-example.json` to `courses.json` and fill in the required fields. `war` searches for courses and professors by checking keywords that **contains** the course name and professor name.

 War bot will not check for exact matches, for example, you can use "CS 101": "John" to find courses that contains "CS 101" e.g., "CS 101: Introduction to Computer Scienc" with professor name that contains "John", e.g., "John Doe".